daniel-kozlovsky/online-bookstore/README.md

 ```

 After you select the attribute the set of methods that you can query will come up, you can add as many as you want, it will all apply to the lastest call of
 queryAttribute() chained with the whereAttribute().
 They will be all conjunctions unless you explicitly state it to be a disjunction.
+Any query parameters you set will
+apply to that currently selected whereAttribute, this includes pagination and page limints and ordering

 # Ecommerce-EECS4413